Palace of Domitian: The Garden or "stadium"

-On the eastern side is a large semi-circular exedra on three levels which was decorated with sculptures and fountains and commanded views of the garden below, with a belvedere on the top of its concrete dome.
+On the eastern side was a large semi-circular exedra on three levels, decorated with sculptures and fountains, commanding views of the garden below.
+A belvedere sat atop its concrete dome.

-Around the perimeter ran a two-storey portico carried on slender columns veneered in expensive coloured marble, the lower level of which was a sheltered promenade and with an elaborate stuccoed roof vault.
+Around the perimeter ran a two-story portico upheld by slender columns veneered in expensive coloured marble.
+The lower level feature a sheltered promenade adorned with an elaborate stuccoed roof vault.

 History

-The stadium was the last section of the palace to be built after the first two parts were completed in 92 AD.
-It replaced older buildings dating from the Roman Republic to Nero.
+The stadium was the last section of the palace to be built; proceeding the completion of the first two parts (completed: 92 AD).
+The stadium's construction replaced older buildings dating from the Roman Republic to Nero.